How does a FSA work? Watch this Video.

 - Chiropractor and acupuncture visits

-Download the 2013 Open Enrollment Flexible Spending Account Brochure file size 3MB for an overview.
-For a comprehensive list of covered expenses, download the HCSA and DCAP list of eligible expenses Due to Federal Law, the maximum election amount for HSCA for calendar year 2013 has changed to $2,500.
-The minimum election amount remains unchanged at $500.
+Download the Flexible Spending Account Brochure for an overview.
+For a comprehensive list of covered expenses, download the list of eligible expenses .
+Use the HCSA worksheet to estimate your HCSA expenditures.

-All HCSA participants receive a free debit card from Benefit Strategies to conveniently pay for health care expenses out of their HCSA account.
-Participants will now receive a second debit card free for an eligible family member.
-Additional cards for other covered dependents may be ordered for $5.00 per set of two.
-Alternately, as you incur health care expenses, submit a claim form and receipt to Benefit Strategies.
+All HCSA participants receive two free debit cards to conveniently pay for health care expenses out of their HCSA account.
+Additional cards for other covered dependents may be ordered for $5.00 per set of two cards.
+Alternatively, as you incur health care expenses, submit a claim form and receipt to ASIFlex.
 They will deposit the reimbursement to your bank account or will mail you a check, depending on whether or not you enroll in direct deposit.
 As required by the IRS, keep copies of all HCSA receipts with your tax documents.
+IRS substantiation requirements apply.

 Eligibility and Monthly Fee

-All active state employees who are eligible for health benefits with the GIC are eligible for HCSA.
+All active state employees who are eligible for GIC health benefits are eligible to enroll in the HCSA .
 Employees must work at least 18.75 hours in a 37.5-hour work week or 20 hours in a 40-hour work week.
-For the 2013 calendar year, the monthly administrative fee for HCSA alone, DCAP alone, or HCSA and DCAP combined will remain $3.60 per month on a pre-tax basis.
+For the 2015 calendar year, the monthly administrative fee for HCSA alone, DCAP alone, or HCSA and DCAP combined $2.50 on a pre-tax basis.

-New state employees may enroll for partial-year benefits.
+New state employees, including MBTA, Charms and Valley Collaborative Employees joining the GIC for the first time, may enroll for partial-year benefits.
 For HCSA, new hire benefits begin at the same time as other GIC benefits.

 Manage Your Account Online